SpliceNFT/splicenft/docs/developers.md

 ### Token IDs

-You might've wondered why Splice's token ids seem to be so "large" and unpredictable (e.g. `4294967298`).
-Truth is: they aren't :).
-Like many other generative art collections we've decided to make the unique token id a combination of style and an incremental token number.
-In Splice's case we wanted to think big and use a Uint64 value for token ids, with its higher significant 32 bits being the style token id (e.g. `0x00000001`) and the lower 32 bits representing the incremental part.
-The above token id is actually the decimal representation of the hexadecimal number (padded to 64 bits) `0x0000000100000002`
+You might've wondered why Splice's token ids seem to be so "big" and unpredictable (e.g. `4294967298`).
+Truth is: that's only because you're looking at them from a human perspective :).
+Like many other generative art collections we've decided to make the unique token id a combination of style id and an incremental token number.
+In Splice's case we're thinking big and use the full range of uint32 for both components.

+Hence, a token id is represented as an `Uint64` value with its higher significant 32 bits being the style token id (e.g. `0x00000001`) and the lower 32 bits representing the incremental part.
+The above mentioned token id is actually the decimal representation of the hexadecimal number (padded to 64 bits) `0x0000000100000002`

 ```js
 ethers.utils.zeroPad(ethers.BigNumber.from("4294967298").toHexString(), 8)